 Sitting somewhere amidst the worlds of formal and cocktail attire is the somewhat ambiguous semi-formal dress code.
 Not quite as done-up as formal attire, and not quite as contemporary as cocktail attire, semi-formal can be a hard dress code to pin down.
 The helpful part is, unlike strict dress codes, semi-formal is less restrictive and more open to interpretation.
 All you need to do is aim for a sharp and classic look that you’re comfortable hitting the dancefloor in.

 Choosing a shirt for a semi-formal wedding needn’t be a difficult task.
 In fact, it should be quite simple.
-A classic, fitted dress shirt in a subdued, block colour is your guideline to follow.
-White will offer gents a more formal look while soft blues and greys tend to appear more relaxed.
-No matter which colour you pick, be sure the shirt looks minimal and sharp.
+A classic fitted dress shirt in a subdued, block color is your guideline to follow.
+White will offer gents a more formal look, while soft blues and greys tend to appear more relaxed.
+No matter which color you pick, be sure the shirt looks minimal and sharp.
 As to whether you should wear a tie or not, the choice is yours.

 The right pair of shoes will pull your semi-formal outfit together flawlessly, so make sure you put thought into your footwear.
 A dapper pair of brogues, Oxfords or loafers will suit well and elevate your look past those of other guests.
 Take your style up a notch by dabbling in suede or velvet.

 Smart Casual Wedding Attire

 While you won’t often see “casual” on a wedding invite, you may see “smart casual“.
 A favorite for a beach wedding, a smart casual dress code invites guests to wear something they’re comfortable in while keeping things slightly elevated.
 The challenge is to find a good balance between “casual” and “smart” styles of dress.
 Think about deconstructed versions of formal wear and mixing tailored pieces with more relaxed styles to pull off this code.